Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Summary of Previous Results on Computing Tori and Manifolds

 \subsection{Parameterization Methods for Tori, Bundles, and Manifolds}

-In this section, we summarize the results of the parameterization methods developed in Kumar, Anderson, and de la Llave\cite{kumar2020}, which themselves were inspired by methods described in Haro et al. \cite{haroetal} and Zhang and de la Llave\cite{zhang}.
-With the stroboscopic map $F$ defined, we first wish to find solutions $K(\theta)$ of Equation \eqref{invariance}.
+With the stroboscopic map $F$ defined, our first goal is to find solutions $K(\theta)$ of Equation \eqref{invariance} parameterizing the tori.
 The rotation number $\omega=2\pi \Omega_1/\Omega_p$ is generally known; for instance, this is the case whenever the invariant torus being solved for comes from a known PCRTBP periodic orbit.